 The pharmacist helps the transplant team with the medications your child must take to have a successful transplant.
 They will work with the doctors and nurses to adjust your child's medications.
-They will also teach you how to manage and store your child's medications at home.
+They will also teach you about managing and storing your child's medications at home.

-Social worker
+Social Worker

-The social worker's role is to help you, your child, and your family to cope with personal and family issues.
-They may also offer help and support with finances, accommodation, school, and other issues that may arise while you are away from home.
+The social worker's role is to help you, your child and your family to cope with personal and family issues.
+They may also offer help and support with finances, accommodation, school and other issues that may arise while you are away from home.

-Financial coordinator (US only)
+Financial Co-ordinator (US only)

-Your transplant program may have a financial coordinator who can help you understand the cost of transplant, your individual health benefits, and any forms you may need to complete.
+Your transplant program may have a financial co-ordinator who can help you understand the cost of transplant, your individual health benefits and any forms you may need to complete.